Jacob-BeasonEntwistle/DrumFlow/README.md

 # DrumFlow
-My fun rehabilitation game that uses etee controllers and smart insoles.
+My fun rehabilitation game that uses etee controllers.
+It is a rhythm game that uses the yaw movement of the controllers to change which drum the player will hit.

 Original Sound track for the level music by Jacob Beason Entwistle
 ---------------------------------------------------------------
 - Good Vibes - DrumFlow.mp3
 - The Basics - DrumFlow.mp3
+- Rockin' On - DrumFlow.mp3

 Packs downloaded from Freesound
 ----------------------------------------